WojciechMatuszewski/cfn-resource-provider-go/README.md

 - Less integrated with `CloudFormation`.
 I would only use this for simple tasks

-## Learnings

-- Event shape are different than anywhere on the internet, you should dig into a file called `events.go`

-- WTF is protocol 2.0.0 ?

-- the schemas (and the resource itself) have versions?
-If you want to update you should probably use `cfn submit --set-default`

-- `TAGS=logging make` to make sure the logs are properly forwarded to cloudwatch

-- wtf is happening with logs?

-- the golang plugin does not have the _nameUtils_ exposed by the java or python plugins

 ## Deployment

 1. Run the `make build` command